ruanchaves/elmo/README.md

 Portuguese Language Models and Word Embeddings
 =================

-This is the source code for the architecture that generated the evaluation results mentioned in the paper *Portuguese Language Models and Word Embeddings: Evaluating on Semantic Similarity Tasks*.
+This is the source code that generated the evaluation results mentioned in the paper *Portuguese Language Models and Word Embeddings: Evaluating on Semantic Similarity Tasks*.
 It's designed to evaluate all word embeddings from [nathanshartmann/portuguese_word_embeddings](https://github.com/nathanshartmann/portuguese_word_embeddings) on the semantic textual similarity tasks of the [ASSIN datasets](https://github.com/erickrf/assin) and also compare them with the results achieved by ELMo and BERT.
 Some of our tests will concatenate ELMo and word embeddings from the said repository.

 ## Benchmarks